tgdev/animate-sass/README.md

 ##Changelog

+v0.5.0 - Merged various pull requests to fix issues with 3rd party frameworks Bourbon and Libsass.

 v0.4.0 - Added override option of all variables.
 Made sass file a partial to be imported into projects stylesheet without generating a standalone css file.
 Removed base helper partial in favour of copying the css into projects sass stylesheet.

 v0.3.0 - Added bower package functionality